 The Health Center is located on the lower level of the Crowley Complex and is supervised by a Registered Nurse.
-Students, whether full-time or part-time, may come to the Center for acute nursing care.
+Students, whether full-time or part-time, faculty, staff, and guests may come to the Center for acute nursing care.

 Current immunizations, medical history form and copy of health insurance are required for all DBU students living on campus and may be updated in Health Services.
-Immunizations for Tetanus-Diptheria, MMR, TB skin test, Meningitis vaccine, Flu vaccine, and Hepatitis series are available.
+Immunizations for Tetanus-Diptheria-Pertussis, MMR, TB skin test, Meningitis vaccine, Flu vaccine, and Hepatitis series are available.
 Blood pressure monitoring, blood sugar testing, asthma nebulizer, oxygen, first aid care and supplies, health education resources and several Health Seminars are provided throughout the year.

 Parents and students are encouraged to arrange in advance for a local personal physician.
-The physician's name should be on file with the Health Center.
 The University is concerned about the health of its students and will provide first aid and emergency care as facilities permit.
 However, the University cannot assume responsibility for medical care, and parents and students must look to their personal physician in these matters.